wtsi-hgi/hgi-vault/doc/design.md

 #   - exchange  Exchange to which to publish archival events
 # - threshold   Minimum number of events to accumulate before
 #               draining the queue
-# - handler     Path to archiver binary
+# - handler     Path to archiver/downstream handler executable

 # NOTE The consumer of the message queue is intended to perform the
 # archival, and a consumer is provided for this end, however it is not